-• Low ridership (1,400 boardings per day even with a pedestrian bridge that would provide access to neighborhoods to the east) compared with other stations.
+- Low ridership (1,400 boardings per day even with a pedestrian bridge that would provide access to neighborhoods to the east) compared with other stations. - Most of the station area is within $\frac{1}{2}$ mile of either Bybee or Holgate Stations. - Currently fewer than 30 riders a day use the existing Harold bus stop.

-- Most of the station area is within 1/2 mile of either Bybee or Holgate Stations. - Most riders could be served by the existing #19 Woodstock or other routes that will benefit from using the new Willamette River bridge, which will increase reliability and decrease bus travel times - 19,000 daily light rail riders traveling through the station would experience a 30 to 60 second delay, thereby reducing the cost effectiveness of the Project. - Harold Station would be considered as a future station with track offsets designed to accommodate a station.
+- Most riders could be served by the existing #19 Woodstock or other routes that will benefit from use new Willamette River bridge, which will increase reliability and decrease bus travel times - 1,900 light rail riders traveling through the station would experience about 1⁄2 to 1 minute additional transit travel time thereby reducing the cost effectiveness of the project. - SE Harold Station would be considered as a potential future station with track offsets designed to accommodate a future station.